duartecaldascardoso/Coding.com/SpringBootApplication/README.md

 Testing: JUnit for Spring and Jest for React
 Deployment: AWS/Google Cloud

-Application components for the POC: SSO and user management Solve puzzle
+Application components for the POC:SSO and user management Solve puzzle
 Create puzzle
 Support creator